TheUpshot/statement/README.md

 ## Coverage

 Statement currently parses press releases for members of the House and Senate.
 For members with RSS feeds, you can pass the feed URL into Statement.
-For members without RSS feeds, HTML scrapers are provided, as are methods for speciality groups, such as House Republicans.
+For members without RSS feeds (or with broken ones), HTML scrapers are provided, as are methods for special groups, such as House Republicans.
 Suggestions are welcomed.

 ## Installation